What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

 A big part of SEO is getting other websites to link back to your website.
 Websites of other local businesses and publications are a great place to try and get these links.

 For example, if your company does business in Dallas, Texas, then you would want links coming from local Dallas newspapers, local Dallas businesses, the Dallas Chamber of Commerce, local Dallas charities, and more.

 These links will tell Google your business is relevant to your area and a wide array of important and popular websites.
 As a result, you are more likely to rank higher when people search for local terms like “Dallas Decking Contractors” or “Where do I buy a deck in Dallas.”

 Another good place to look for links is from businesses that are in your industry but not direct competitors.

-One way to get these types of links is to simply to ask and offer to include a link back to their website.
+One way to get these types of links is simply to ask and offer to include a link back to their website.
 Another method is to set up a larger referral system or reach out to your existing referral partners.
 If they have blogs, you could write guest posts for them and link back to your site in the post.